grdi-amr/vmr-bioinformatics-pipeline-nf/README.md

 * If using conda profile:
     - Conda
     - Mamba
-* If using docker profile:
+* If using docker/singularity profile:
     - Docker
+    - Singularity

 ## Usage